 TD Bank and Prosper are great options to consider if you’re thinking about getting a small or midsize personal loan.
 If you have good or excellent credit, TD Bank should be your first choice as you could avoid paying origination fees, which can add up to the overall cost of your loan.

-If you have fair credit, then Prosper’s loans may be a better fit as the lender offers more flexibility when it comes to eligibility requirements, plus you can add a co-borrower to your application.
+If you have fair credit, then Prosper’s loans may be a better fit.
+It offers more flexibility when it comes to eligibility requirements, plus you can add a co-borrower to your application.
 That said, if your credit score is on the lower end of the 600s and you don’t have a creditworthy co-borrower, you may end up with a hefty interest rate.

-In the end, the best personal loan for you will depend on your particular financial situation, so make sure to compare rates from multiple lenders before deciding on one.
+In the end, the best personal loan for you will depend on your financial situation, so compare rates from multiple lenders before coming to a final decision.